The Great Nundle Dog Race

 The P&C would like to thank the local business community for their generous support of the Great Nundle Dog Race.

-A Canteen will operate serving freshly made sandwiches, wraps, home baked Sausage Rolls from Jenkins Street Guesthouse, Hot Dogs, cakes, slices and soft drinks.
+A Canteen will operate serving freshly made sandwiches, wraps, sausage rolls, hot dogs, cakes, slices and soft drinks.
 The Nundle Lions Club will also be cooking sausage and steak sandwiches.
 Various Water stations are available for your dog.
 The Great Nundle Dog Race is an alcohol free event.

 There are many places to stay in Nundle from caravans and cabins to the comfortable and popular Guesthouse and Motel.
 Please refer to our Sleep Over page to select your accommodation.